Chebyshev polynomials and a refinement of the local residue/non-residue structure at a prime: A Chebyshev-Euler primality criteria

 Theorem (2.1) implies that if $p$ is an odd prime and $a \not= 0,\pm 1 \mod p$, then

 This an exact analogue of little Fermat $t_{p-1}(a)=a^{p-1} = 1 \mod p$ so that it is natural to define a prime $p$ to be a Chebyshev-Wieferich prime to the base $a$ if

 This is equivalent to $T_{(p-\epsilon)/2}(a)=\delta \mod p^2$ and $U_{(p-\epsilon)/2-1}(a)=0 \mod p^2$, but by (2.4), we know the first condition already holds for any prime $p$ so that $p$ is a Chebyshev-Wieferich prime if and only if $U_{(p-\epsilon)/2-1}(a)=0 \mod p^2$.
-Also a Chebyshev-Wieferich prime is automatically a CW-plus prime, namely $U_{(p-\epsilon)/2}(a)= 0 \mod p^2$ implies
+Also a Chebyshev-Wieferich prime is automatically a CW-plus prime, namely $U_{(p-\epsilon)/2-1}(a)= 0 \mod p^2$ implies

 Chebyshev-Wieferich primes seem rarer than the classical Wieferich primes.
-It seems thayare essentially equivalent to Wieferich prime for some Lucas sequence .
+It seems thay are essentially equivalent to Wieferich prime for some Lucas sequence .
 The table below gives some Chebyshev- Wieferich primesup to $10^8$.